Hopkins Student Center: Coming Your Way in Fall 2024!

 - Actively participate in discussion, take responsibility and complete assignments

-The Advisory Committee is chaired by Alanna W. Shanahan, Director of Athletics and Recreation.
+The Advisory Committee is chaired by Alanna W. Shanahan, Vice Provost for Student Affairs.
 Eight seats on the committee are reserved for students—two spots will be reserved for members of Homewood student government (1 SGA, 1 GRO).
 The committee is open to undergraduate and graduate students from any Hopkins school.
 Students who serve on the committee play a key role in development and implementation of a broad student engagement strategy.

 |First Name||Last Name||Department/Program||Title/Class|